 Eczema and Anaphylaxis

-Young children with history of eczema, especially those with multiple food or egg allergies are at a higher risk of anaphylactic reactions.
+Young children with a history of eczema, especially those with multiple food or egg allergies are at a higher risk of anaphylactic reactions.
 Like most medical conditions, allergy has a spectrum of severity with anaphylaxis being at the extreme (and thankfully rare) end.
-But with the incidence of allergy continuing to increase worldwide, more and more episodes of life threatening anaphylaxis are occurring.
+But with the incidence of allergy continuing to increase worldwide, more and more episodes of life-threatening anaphylaxis are occurring.
 The NHS estimates that there are 20-30 deaths from anaphylaxis each year in the UK.

 What is Anaphylaxis?

 Anaphylaxis (or anaphylactic shock) is a life-threatening allergic syndrome that can occur just minutes after exposure to the allergic trigger.
 It can occur at any age and usually requires previous contact to the trigger or allergen, but can occasionally happen on first exposure.
 Allergens that have an increased likelihood of causing anaphylaxis include nuts, shellfish, egg, insect stings, latex and medicines.
-The list is long and even includes exercise and extremes of temperature, however the majority of anaphylactic reactions (over 50%) are triggered by food.
+The list is long and even includes exercise and extremes of temperature, however, the majority of anaphylactic reactions (over 50%) are triggered by food.